Grassland Birds At Risk

 Carter's Pond Nature Trail

-This 400+ acre WMA encompasses a large pond surrounded by fields and woods.
+This 400+ acre Wildlife Management Area (WMA) is on the New York State Birding Trail and encompasses a large pond surrounded by fields and woods.
 The pond attracts large flocks of ducks and geese during spring and fall migrations, including Mallard, Wood duck, Black duck, mergansers, Ring-necked duck, teal and Canada geese.
 Great blue herons and Osprey are commonly sighted from spring to fall and Bald eagles pay an occasional visit.
 Woodpeckers and common migratory songbirds may be encountered along a woodland trail, with best viewing during spring and early summer.
 The WMA is open to fishing and hunting.

 Lake Champlain South Bay